LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

-This section provides an overview of changes to `dev` compared to the current release: `Loop v3.14.0`.
+This section provides an overview of changes to `dev` compared to the current release: [`Loop v3.14.2`](releases.md#v3142-highlights){: target="_blank" }.

-The current version of `dev` is v3.14.2.
-This has some very significant changes - please read the bullets and the Omnipod warning.
+The current version of `dev` is v3.14.2 and is the same as `main`.

-* The Medtrum Nano 200 U / 300 U pump manager is added to the dev branch and will be in the next release
-* The Eversense E3 and 365 sensor CGM manager is added to the dev branch and will be in the next release
-* The unified OmnipodKit pump manager, which controls either Classic (Eros) or DASH pods, is added to the dev branch and will be in the next release
-    * The OmniBLE and OmniKit single-pod-type pump managers were removed from the dev branch

-!!! important "Omnipod Users cannot return to v3.14.0 after building v3.14.2 without replacing their Pod"
-    The new unified Omnipod Pump Manager, OmnipodKit, is the only Omnipod pump manager available in v3.14.2.

-    If you are running a Pod, you can install v3.14.2 over v3.14.0 or earlier and the Pod control will automatically transition to the OmnipodKit Pump Manager.

-    If you are running a Pod with v3.14.2, but reinstall 3.14.0 or earlier over it, there will not be an OmnipodKit Pump Manager available so you lose contact with your Pod.

-    * If this happens to you: **install v3.14.2 on your phone and control will be restored**.
+* Those who have been using feature branches for Medtrum or Eversense support can now build the released code

-For those on the Dana pump.
-You need to keep building a feature branch, but the name of the branch changed.
-The old one is still available but has been removed from LoopDocs.
+* Those on the Dana pump must keep building a feature branch, but the name of the branch changed
+    * Dana users need to update the name of the branch they build to `feat/all-managers`

 Please see [Table of Retired Branches](#table-of-retired-branches) for up to date information about what branch you need to build for Dana support.